 To get started you first need to import Spark and GraphX into your project, as follows: import org.apache.spark.
 Example Property Graph Join Operators.
 GraphX | Apache Spark.
 Graph Analytics With GraphX.
 In this chapter we use GraphX to analyze Wikipedia data and implement graph algorithms in Spark.
 The GraphX API is currently only available in Scala but we plan to provide Java and Python bindings in the future.
 1. Background on Graph-Parallel Computation (Optional) If you want to get started coding right away, you can skip this part or come back later.
 From social networks to language modeling, the growing scale and importance of graph data has driven the development of numerous new graph-parallel systems (e.g., Giraph and GraphLab).
 The same restrictions that enable graph-parallel systems to achieve substantial performance gains also limit their ability to express many of the important stages in a typical graph-analytics pipeline.

 To get started, you’ll need a JDK, your favorite editor or IDE, and Activator.
 Activator includes the sbt build tool, a quick-start GUI, and a catalog of template applications.
-Jump start development with tutorials and code samples in Activator.
-Play Framework - Build Modern & Scalable Web Apps with Java and Scala.
-Download the 3.0 Release of the Scala IDE for Eclipse - Scala IDE for Eclipse.
-If you are new to Eclipse or Scala, watch the Getting Started with the Scala IDE above.
+Jump start development with tutorials and code samples in Activator Activator’s quick-start UI walks you through Typesafe Reactive Platform tutorials and is a hub for developers wanting to build Reactive applications.

 A complete list of features is available in the expandable menu on the front page.
 Highlight Implicits It has never been easier to know where implicits are applied.
 Implicit Hyperlinking Hold down Ctrl/Cmd and hover over an implicitly converted member to bring up a menu, and click to navigate through the source.
 Semantic Highlight Identifiers are colored based on their meaning, improving readability.
 Scala Debugger Stepping through closures and Scala-aware display of debugging information.
 New Refactorings Source Generators Show Type of Selection Scala JUnit4 Runner Requirements.
 Setup and use Lift framework 2.4 in Scala IDE 2.0 — Scala IDE 0.1-SNAPSHOT documentation.
 What is in this guide?
 This guide will show you how to configure a Lift web application to import it in Scala IDE, how to configure Scala IDE to work with the Lift framework and finally how to develop a Lift web application from inside Scala IDE.